White homeowner accused of shooting Black teen who went to the wrong house in Kansas City will face 2 felony charges, officials announce

 Crump said Ralph is still struggling with stress from the ordeal but he and his family are happy he lived after being shot in the head.
 They hope for a full recovery because Ralph is young and strong, he added.

-"He's not out of the woods yet, but the great thing is, (medical officials) said he was stable enough to go to his home," he said.
+"He's not out of the woods yet, but the great thing is, (medical officials) said he was stable enough to go to his home," he told CNN's Jake Tapper.

-The Kansas City Star reported Ralph is being cared for by his mother, who is a nurse.

-Crump told CNN's Jake Tapper it makes no sense the shooter hasn't been arrested.
+When Crump spoke Tapper, the prosecutor had yet to announce charges and Crump said it made no sense the shooter hadn't been arrested the night of the shooting.

 "Nobody can tell us if the roles were reversed, and you had a Black man shoot a White, 16-year-old teenager for merely ringing his doorbell that he would not be arrested," Crump said.
 "I mean, this citizen went home and slept in his bed at night after shooting that young Black kid in the head."